KevinMaldjian/Agile_Article/README.md

-# Vsouza's Curated list of iOS Libraries
+# Vsouza's Curated List of iOS Libraries

 When developing an iOS application, one might find it very hard to create